srobo/docs/competition-simulator.md

 ### Prerequisites

-This simulator is based off [Webots](https://cyberbotics.com/#download), which will need to be downloaded and installed.
+This simulation is based in [Webots](https://cyberbotics.com/#download), which will need to be downloaded and installed.

 You will also need Python installed.
 The simulator supports >=3.4.

-### Installing the simulator
+### Installing the simulation

-1. [Download the simulator](), and unzip it somewhere on your computer.
+1. [Download the simulation](), and unzip it somewhere on your computer.
 2. Using the Webots IDE, open the `worlds/Arena.wbt` file

 ## Overview